Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 What Are The Causes Of Hip Pain?

-Because the hip joint is a complex joint, as outlined above, there are several potential causes of hip pain and its important to understand the underlying problem to be able to treat it effectively.
+The hip joint is a complex joint with many potential causes for pain.
+It is important to understand the underlying problem to be able to treat it most effectively.

 Is Pilates Good For Hip Pain?